Infant feeding

 NOTE: It's rare for these signs to appear together before six months.

 When the time comes for you to return to work, it is beneficial for both you and your baby if you are able to carry on breastfeeding, even some of the time.
 You will both continue to get the health benefits from breastfeeding as well as being able to continue to get the health benefits from breastfeeding as well as being able to continue to enjoy that special closeness that it brings - it is a lovely way to be reunited when you are together again at the end of your working day.
-It is worth thinking about how you will manage this several weeks before you go back to work and you can get help with this from your health visitor or from the following:

 Don’t be afraid to ask for support and information to help you with feeding.
 No problem is too small – if something is worrying you, the chances are that other parents/carers will have felt the same.
 Your midwife, health visitors or a breastfeeding counsellor to help you position your baby may help boost your confidence and improve feeding for you and your child.
 For more information on how to contact your local Health Visiting team please click here.